AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ### Take advantage of texture streaming

 By default, {{ProductName}} treats textures like any other resource.
 It loads them into memory along with all the other resources in a resource package, keeps them in memory persistently, and unloads them only when you unload the resource package.
-This means that all the mip levels for each texture are taking up memory in your game even when those mip levels are not actually being used due to the texture being off-screen or very distant.
+This means that all the mip levels for each texture are taking up memory in the engine even when those mip levels are not actually being used due to the texture being off-screen or very distant.

 Instead, you can set up the engine to stream texture data into memory only when that data is actually needed for rendering.
-With texture streaming, you can increase the number of textures you use in your game without increasing memory usage, and without decreasing the maximum resolution of those textures.
+With texture streaming, you can increase the number of textures you use in your project without increasing memory usage, and without decreasing the maximum resolution of those textures.

 For details on how this system works, see ~{ Texture streaming }~.

 ### Or, reduce texture streaming memory

 The engine reserves 16 MB of memory at startup for use by the texture streaming system.
-If you choose not to use texture streaming in your game, you can avoid allocating this memory by setting the value of the `streaming_buffer_size` key to `0` in your project's *settings.ini* file for each of your target platforms.
+If you choose not to use texture streaming in your project, you can avoid allocating this memory by setting the value of the `streaming_buffer_size` key to `0` in your project's *settings.ini* file for each of your target platforms.
 See the ~{ settings.ini file reference }~.

 ### Reduce lightmap texture size

-When you bake the lighting for a level, you generate additional textures that your game needs to load.
+When you bake the lighting for a level, you generate additional textures that the engine needs to load.
 Although baking typically achieves higher quality rendering with lower CPU and GPU usage, this always comes at the cost of higher runtime memory requirements.

 If your lightmaps are taking up too much memory, you can try the following ideas: